beregond/andon-light/README.md

 Signal state with andon light!

+> ![!WARNING]
+> This project is still in early development stage, so it may not work as expected.

 ## How does it work?

 Andon light is a tool for monitoring external device and signaling its state using lights and sounds.